Oliver B. Shallenberger: Inventions and innovations

-Shallenberger's meter device was improved to what is today the modern electric meter for recording and indicating watt-hours for the measure of electric energy consumed by a customer.
+Shallenberger soon refined his ampere-hour meter into a true watthour meter, although his model was very bulky (reportedly exceeding 40 pounds in weight).
+After Shallenberger's passing, an improved, lightweight model (12 pounds) was introduced by others at Westinghouse, and which has been refined over time into what is today the modern electric meter for recording and indicating watthours for the measure of electric energy consumed by a customer.
 His electric meter was used by the British Government Board of Trade as the primary instrument for the measurement of electric current.
 His electric meter for measuring alternating current electricity was known worldwide by the end of the nineteenth century.
 Securing accurate payment for electricity as a commodity had immense practical import.
 Shallenberger's electric meter invention was not the first to address the need for payment for electricity.
 Thomas Edison initially invoked a ‘per lamp’ surcharge in 1882.
 This gave way to a meter that used electrolytic jars that chemically measured zinc transfers and inferred electric usage.
-In 1888, Elihu Thomson patented a walking-beam meter, disparagingly labeled as a Rube Goldberg-styled device.
+In 1888, Elihu Thomson patented a walking-beam meter which was later disparagingly labeled as a Rube Goldberg-styled device, which was soon followed by his far simpler (and more reliable) Thomson Recording Wattmeter.

 Shallenberger's simple AC motor (as it was later identified by Nikola Tesla) revolutionized electric meters.
 It operated on alternating current of 133 cycles per second.
 It was accurate and an important component of Westinghouse's AC electrical system.
 The meter sold 120,000 units within ten years.
 It enabled billing by the ampere hour, combining measures of current and charge.
 "Coulomb motor meters" are those that measure electric quantity used.
 Therefore, power companies that used Shallenberger's meters charged by the energy consumed.